FOR A SAFER SPACE

 College of Registered Psychotherapists of Ontario (CRPO)

 - A governing body that regulates the practices of Psychotherapists in Ontario.
-People practicing psychotherapy must be registered with the CRPO.

 OCSWSSW (The Ontario College of Social Workers and Social Service Workers)

-- A professional organization that sets out guidelines for social workers to follow when they work with the public, to ensure public safety.
-Social Workers and Social Service Workers must be registered with the College to officially use these professional titles.
+to ensure public safety.
+Social Workers and Social Service Workers must be registered with the College to

 Psychiatrist

-- A professional with a medical degree and speciality training in psychiatry who is also able to prescribe medications.
-They are OHIP covered and provide diagnostic assessment and treatment recommendations.
+- A professional with a medical degree and speciality training in psychiatry who is

 Psychological associate

-- A licensed professional who is trained in assessing and treating mental health issues.
-They have a Master’s degree in Psychology, and tend to work under experienced clinicians’ supervision.
-Unlike a registered psychologist, they do not have a doctoral level degree.
+in Psychology, and tend to work under experienced clinicians’ supervision.
+Unlike a registered psychologist,

 Psychologist

-- A professional with a PhD in the field of psychology, who performs talk therapy as well as psychological testing and diagnostic assessments.
-Their fees are not covered by OHIP and they cannot prescribe medication.
+- A professional with a PhD in the field of psychology, who performs talk therapy as

 Psychotherapist

 - A professional who is trained to treat people for their emotional concerns.
-Psychotherapists must be registered with the Ontario College of Psychotherapists.

 Registered Psychotherapist (Qualifying)